roboticcam/matlab2python/README.md

 ## conversion.ipynb

-contains some basic python code which has its corresponding code in MATLAB, which contains in “conversion.m”
+contains some basic python code; The equivalence between Python and MATLAB are demonstrated blocks of the same name in both “conversion.ipynb” and “conversion.m”

 ## batch_norm.ipynb